High Hydration Sourdough

 Equipment: Brød & Taylor Folding Proofer, large mixing bowl, spatula or wooden spoon, parchment paper, bench knife, banneton or bowl lined with a tea towel, lame or sharp knife, a Dutch oven and a wire rack.

 Autolyse: Add warm water (85-95°F / 30-35 °C) to a mixing bowl, and then slowly add in flour.
 Using a dough whisk or your hand, mix the flour and water until all the flour is incorporated.
-Cover your dough and allow it to rest in the Folding Proofer.
+Cover your dough and allow it to rest for 45 to 60 minutes in the Folding Proofer.

 Mix your dough: Fold the starter and salt into the autolysed dough.
 We find using our hands works best for this step so you can feel if the salt has fully incorporated into your dough.
 Place the bowl back into the Folding Proofer for 45 minutes.